Joshewa Frederick-Charlery

-Joshewa Leandro Frederick-Charlery (born 24 January 1997) is a Caymanian footballer who plays as a centre-back for the Cayman Islands national team.
+Joshewa Leandro Frederick-Charlery (born 24 January 1997) is a Caymanian footballer who plays as a centre-back for Gibraltar Football League side Lynx and the Cayman Islands national team.

 College career

 Frederick-Charley started his college career at Northwest Kansas Technical College.
 He made 9 appearances with the team.

 He transferred to Longwood University in 2017, where he made 4 appearances, scoring one goal.